-No, we don’t take tips for massages.
+No, we don’t accept tips.

 Reasoning behind our no-tipping policy